karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 Note: "Pod-template-hash" Do not change this label.
 This label ensures that child ReplicaSets of a Deployment do not overlap.

     $ kubectl apply -f deployment-definition.v2.yaml    	--> to update the latest version of application.
     $ kubectl replace -f deployment-definition.v2.yaml  	--> update new version(nginx to nginx:1.16.2) using YAML and replace running deployment.
     $ kubectl replace --force -f deployment-definition.v2.yaml  	--> bring down the existing deployment forcefully and creates the new one.

-    $ kubectl set image deployment my-deploy nginx=nginx:1.16.1 --> to set the latest nginx image on the running deployment
+    $ kubectl set image deployment my-deploy nginx=nginx:1.16.1 	--> to set the new nginx image on the running deployment use <image name>=<image>

     $ kubectl rollout history deployment my-deploy  	--> history of the number of deployments
     $ kubectl rollout status deployment my-deploy   	--> deployment status can be checked.
     $ kubectl rollout restart deployment my-deploy  	--> to restart the resources.
     $ kubectl rollout undo deployment my-deploy     	--> if update is failed  then rollout the new-version to the old-verison
     $ kubectl rollout undo deployment/nginx-deployment --to-revision=2 		--> rollback to a specific revision with --to-revision

     $ kubectl annotate deployment my-deploy1 kubernetes.io/change-cause="image updated to 1.16.1" 	--> update rollout history

 Note: we can see revision version details in the deployment description in annotations field.
 By default, 10 old ReplicaSets will be kept, however its ideal value depends on the frequency and stability of new Deployments.